hkust-aigc/Tutorial-Template/readme.md

 # Tutorial Template

+!!!
+2023.8.3 there' s a big update for video presentation.
+Better update to the latest version

 This is a simple template that can be used to write tutorials in HTML5 code.
 The template includes a basic HTML structure with placeholders for a title, subtitle, and text content, as well as some CSS files that provide some basic styling.

 Also You can look a demo at https://hkust-aigc.github.io/videoCreators/tutorial7/